Plain English principles

 • Aim to write for a year 7 level.

-Try using the below alternatives to make your information easier to understand
+Try using these alternatives to make your information easier to understand

 Don’t write this